-In the absence of clear criteria to inform risk-based decisions regarding work force isolation, the principles currently below to mitigate community risk may be applied.
+In the absence of clear criteria to inform risk-based decisions regarding work force isolation, the principles below may be applied to mitigate community risk.

-- Withdrawal of confirmed positive cases from social/ business situations to provide health care and reduce community risk - 2) Withdrawal of close contact individuals to investigate infection status and reduce risk until infection status is confirmed or isolation period is completed (currently 14 days) - 3) Monitoring the health of other individuals to reduce risk within the workforce
+- Withdrawal of confirmed positive cases from social/business situations to provide health care and reduce community risk - 2) Withdrawal of close contact individuals to investigate infection status and reduce risk until infection status is confirmed or isolation period is completed (currently 14 days) - 3) Monitoring the health of other individuals to reduce risk within the workforce

-The impact of these individuals on workforce situations can best be characterised by considering the type of exposure, the time period of the exposure (how long) and how close the workers were when the contact took place.
+As represented by Diagram 2, the impact of these individuals on workforce situations can best be characterised by considering the type of exposure, the time period of the exposure (how long) and how close the workers were when the contact took place.